๐Ÿฉน

 Overview

-Auto-Remediation (T3.7) turns a finding from any of the scanner tiers into an Infrastructure-as-Code patch and routes it through the delivery channel you pick.
-Three modes are useful at different points in your rollout — pick one per tenant from the Remediation Settings page in the dashboard:
+Auto-Remediation (T3.7) turns a finding from any scanner tier into an Infrastructure-as-Code patch and routes it through the delivery channel you pick.
+One of four modes applies per tenant, set from Remediation Settings:

 The three tiers